 With a barrage of upcoming cyber regulations, financial firms will need to integrate some of the new requirements into their cyber and resilience programs.
-Erez Liebermann, Partner at law firm Debevoise & Plimpton, clarifies the key points of relevant cyber regulations that financial firm CISOs should know about.
+Erez Liebermann, Partner at law firm Debevoise & Plimpton and former , clarifies the key points of relevant cyber regulations that financial firm CISOs should know about.

 (1:11) Key trends of the recent cyber regulations